Looking Deeper into The Shaw Group's Acquisition

 Anh is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-The Shaw Group (NYSE: SHAW) hit the news feeds recently when James Bernhard, the company’s founder, chairman and CEO, sold the majority of his stake after shareholder approval to be acquired by Chicago Bridge and Iron Company (NYSE: CBI) in December.
+The Shaw Group (UNKNOWN: SHAW.DL) hit the news feeds recently when James Bernhard, the company’s founder, chairman and CEO, sold the majority of his stake after shareholder approval to be acquired by Chicago Bridge and Iron Company (NYSE: CBI) in December.
 The Chairman and CEO has sold roughly less than a million shares, with the total transaction worth of around $45 million.
 Denali, the 1.1% owner, criticized the offer of $46 per share as too low.
 It also asked for a special committee to investigate Bernhard for the potential conflict of interest in the company’s sale.

 Shaw’s Business Snapshot